guldenchain/guldencore-lib/docs/uri.md

-# Bitcoin URIs
+# Gulden URIs
 Represents a gulden payment URI.
-Bitcoin URI strings became the most popular way to share payment request, sometimes as a gulden link and others using a QR code.
+Gulden URI strings became the most popular way to share payment request, sometimes as a gulden link and others using a QR code.

 URI Examples: